 We operate three compounding facilities.
-Our New Jersey operations comprises two separate entities and facilities, with one facility registered with the FDA as an outsourcing facility ("NJOF") under Section 503B of the FDCA.
+Our New Jersey operations comprises two separate entities and facilities, with one facility registered with the FDA as an outsourcing facility ("NJOF") under Section 503B of the Federal Food Drug and Cosmetic Act (the "FDCA").
 The other New Jersey facility ("RxNJ"), and Park Compounding, Inc. ("Park") our California based pharmacy, are both licensed pharmacies operating under Sections 503A of the FDCA.
 All products that we sell, produce and dispense are made in the United States of America.